Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 2. Business lines of credit

-A business line of credit could be a good choice if you’re not sure how much you need and want some borrowing flexibility.
-Lines of credit can be drawn from as needed for typically one to two years, and you only pay interest on what you borrow.
-You’ll typically need a good credit score, but you may only have to provide recent bank statements to qualify.
+A business line of credit could be a good choice if you’re unsure how much you need and want some borrowing flexibility.
+Lines of credit can be drawn from as needed, usually for one to two years, and you only pay interest on what you borrow.
+A strong credit score is usually needed, but recent bank statements might be the only paperwork required.

 • Aren’t sure how much you need